 How to prepare Swiss chard

-The leaves and stalks should be cooked separately.
+The leaves and stalks should be cooked separately, or the stems cooked a few minutes longer than the leaves, as they are firmer.
 Wash then cut the stalks from the leaves and leave whole or chop, as required.
-On some older leaves you may need to cut out the ribs, too.
+On some older leaves, you may need to cut out the ribs too.
 Leaves can be left whole or chopped, as required.

 How to store Swiss chard

-In a perforated bag in the fridge, for up to four days.
+In the fridge for up to four days.